RyanLeeLY/Coolog/README.md

 yao.li, liyaoxjtu2013@gmail.com

 ## Thanks
 Coolog start a WebSocket server on your phone to send log data to your browser.
 We built this server using [PocketSocket](https://github.com/zwopple/PocketSocket).
-Special thanks to PocketSocket and its authors.
+Special thanks to PocketSocket and its contributors.

 ## License